magento/merchdocs/src/sales-channels/asc/amazon-matching-attributes-values.md

 1. Click the **Matching Attribute Values** tab.

     Listings that have a corresponding Magento catalog product will show a linked value in the _Magento Product SKU_ column.
 Clicking a link will open the corresponding catalog product detail page.
-Changes to Amazon attributes on the product detail page do not syn back to Amazon Sales Channel.
+Changes to Amazon attributes on the product detail page do not sync back to Amazon Sales Channel.

 {:.bs-callout .bs-callout-tip}
 To edit or assign the mapping for a listing to a catalog product, see [Update Required Info]({% link sales-channels/asc/amazon-manually-update-incomplete-listing.md %}).